fastlane/docs/docs/actions/scan.md

-  `address_sanitizer` | Should the address sanitizer be turned on? | `thread_sanitizer` | Should the thread sanitizer be turned on? | `open_report` | Should the HTML report be opened when tests are completed? | `false` `output_directory` | The directory in which all reports will be stored | [*](#parameters-legend-dynamic) `output_style` | Define how the output should look like.
-Valid values are: standard, basic, rspec, or raw (disables xcpretty) |
+  `address_sanitizer` | Should the address sanitizer be turned on? | `thread_sanitizer` | Should the thread sanitizer be turned on? | `open_report` | Should the HTML report be opened when tests are completed? | `false` `disable_xcpretty` | Disable xcpretty formatting of build, similar to `output_style='raw'` but this will also skip the test results table |
+  `output_directory` | The directory in which all reports will be stored | [*](#parameters-legend-dynamic) `output_style` | Define how the output should look like.
+Valid values are: standard, basic, rspec, or raw (disables xcpretty during xcodebuild) |
   `output_types` | Comma separated list of the output types (e.g. html, junit, json-compilation-database) | `html,junit`
   `output_files` | Comma separated list of the output files, corresponding to the types provided by :output_types (order should match).
 If specifying an output type of json-compilation-database with :use_clang_report_name enabled, that option will take precedence |
   `buildlog_path` | The directory where to store the raw log | [*](#parameters-legend-dynamic)